 Mike Gousha serves as a distinguished fellow in law and public policy at Marquette University Law School.
 An award-winning journalist, Gousha explores important public policy issues through his work at the Lubar Center for Public Policy Research and Civic Education.
-He is the host of the Law School's "On the Issues" conversation series, and has been the solo moderator of numerous political debates, including the final debate of Wisconsin's historic 2012 recall election for Governor.
-In addition, Gousha continues to work as a contributing anchor and political analyst for WISN-TV in Milwaukee.
-He is the host of the weekly Sunday morning program "UpFront with Mike Gousha," which airs on ABC affiliates statewide.
+He is the host of the Law School's "On the Issues" conversation series, and has been the sole moderator of numerous political debates held at the Law School, including the final debate of Wisconsin's historic 2012 recall election for Governor.
+In addition to his work at Marquette, Gousha recently completed an 11 year stint as a contributing anchor and political analyst at WISN-TV in Milwaukee, where he hosted the statewide political program, "UpFront with Mike Gousha."

 Gousha graduated from the University of Wisconsin-Madison in 1978 with a degree in journalism.
-He has deep roots in the Milwaukee area and his father was a former superintendent of the Milwaukee Public Schools.
+He has deep roots in the Milwaukee area.
+His father was a former superintendent of the Milwaukee Public Schools.